EtienneMaire37/Simple-NES/README.md

    cmake --build . --config Release
    ```

-The built executable will be located in the `build/bin/` folder.
+The executable will be located in the `build/bin/` folder.

 ### Usage
-1. Place your NES ROM files in the same directory as the executable or specify their path when launching.
-2. Run the emulator:
+1. Run the emulator:
    ```bash
    ./build/bin/simple-nes.exe <path-to-rom>
    ```
-3. Controls:
+2. Controls:

 | Action | Key |
 |--------|-----------|